tendermint/atom_one/README.md

 The tax rate is initially 2%, but can be increased up to 50% by governance vote.

+## Treasury DAOs

+Treasury DAOs should be judged based on how accountable and functional they are; “real” people should hold roles (1 person max 1 role) including possibly 1,2,3 executive roles, and be fired by the DAO’s oversight committee (or hub gov) for failing their job description.

 ## The Governance Process

 Air-drops or forks of the ATOM token to new chains is freely allowed.
 The